MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    ![Screenshot showing stop presenting option.](./media/stop-presenting-button.png)

-### On Remote Assist HoloLens
+### On Dynamics 365 Remote Assist HoloLens

-- You can **only** share your environment to all call participants on Remote Assist mobile, Remote Assist HoloLens, or Teams desktop.
+- You can only share your environment with all call participants on Dynamics 365 Remote Assist mobile, Dynamics 365 Remote Assist HoloLens, or Teams desktop.

 ### On Teams desktop

-1. You can **only** view the shared space of the Remote Assist mobile and Remote Assist HoloLens users.
+1. You can only view the shared space of Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users.

-## Adding + receiving annotations
+## Adding and receiving annotations

 ### On Dynamics 365 Remote Assist mobile

-1. You can add mixed reality annotations to other Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users.
+- You can add mixed-reality annotations to other Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.

-2. You can receive mixed reality annotations from Dynamics 365 Remote Assist mobile and Team desktop users.
+- You can receive mixed-reality annotations from Dynamics 365 Remote Assist mobile and Team desktop users.

-### On Remote Assist HoloLens
+### On Dynamics 365 Remote Assist HoloLens

-1. You can add mixed reality annotations in your own environment.
+- You can add mixed-reality annotations in your own environment.

-2. You can receive mixed reality annotations from Dynamics 365 Remote Assist mobile and Teams desktop users.
+- You can receive mixed-reality annotations from Dynamics 365 Remote Assist mobile and Teams desktop users.

 ### On Teams desktop

-1. You can add mixed reality annotations to the Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.
+- You can add mixed-reality annotations to Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.

 ## Other capabilities

-1. During a group call, all call participants can send chat messages and share files with each other.
+- During a group call, all call participants can send chat messages and share files with each other.

-2. A group call can be recorded and uploaded through Microsoft Stream.
-All call participants can start recording the call.
+- A group call can be recorded and uploaded through Microsoft OneDrive for Business or SharePoint.
+Any call participant can start the call recording.

-## FAQs
+## FAQ

 ### What is the difference from a group call and a meeting?
 A group call is a one-to-one call that call participants can add more participants to.
 A meeting is scheduled via Microsoft Teams or Outlook.
 At this time, Dynamics 365 Remote Assist mobile does not support meetings.